 The discount rate used was based on the weighted average cost of capital for forecast purposes and is a post-tax discount rate.
-The rate used to discount the forecast cash flows is 7.0% (2023: 7.5%).
-This equates to a pre-tax discount rate of 8.2%.
-EBITDA was projected taking into account actual recent performance and estimated growth for the next five years.
+The rate used to discount the forecast cash flows was 6.0% (2024: 7.0%).
+This equates to a pre-tax discount rate of 7.0%.
+EBITDA was projected taking into account actual recent performance and estimated performance for the next five years.
 Residual growth was set at 2.0%.
 Annual capital expenditure is based on experience of management and planned sustenance capital expenditure.

-The trading performance of the CGU deteriorated in the second half of the year, primarily due to reduced demand for soda ash in the UK and Europe and persistently low selling prices.
-This resulted in significant negative cash flows and the trading environment is expected to continue at least through the next financial year.
-The VIU calculation indicated that the CGU assets should be fully impaired.
+The trading performance of the CGU deteriorated in the second half of the previous year, primarily due to reduced demand for soda ash in the UK and Europe and persistently low selling prices.
+This fundamental decline in the long term profitability of the soda ash business continued during the current year, resulting in significant negative cashflows and the cessation of manufacturing operations at the Group's Lostock site in January 2025.
+The VIU calculation for the remaining business indicated that the CGU assets should be fully impaired.

 The Group has approval for a new, larger sodium bicarbonate plant at its Winnington site and this will replace the existing plant on the same site.
-Construction of the new plant is expected to commence in the second half of the year ending 31 March 2025 and a key element of the project will be the continued operation of the Group's existing carbon capture and use plant to provide a key raw material, namely carbon dioxide.
+Construction of the new plant is expected to commence in the next financial year and a key element of the project will be the continued operation of the Company's existing carbon capture and use plant to provide a key raw material, namely carbon dioxide.

 As an alternative to the VIU impairment test, the recoverable amount of the CGU on a FVLCOD basis was calculated.
 The Group considers that an external buyer would attribute value to the carbon capture and use plant and other assets which will continue in use when the new sodium bicarbonate plant is built, but not to the other assets in the CGU.
-The Group has assessed the FVLCOD to be £26,975,000, of which £5,318,000 relates to the Company's assets.
+The Group has assessed the FVLCOD to be £23,138,000, of which £2,470,000 relates to the Company's assets.